Toufa7/offseclabs/README.md

 - Vulnerability: Privilege Escalation

-- The severity of the issue: Meduim
+- The severity of the issue: High

 - Description :